Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we employed tensor network methods to study and compare the residual entropies of hexagonal ice $I_h$ and cubic ice $I_c$.
-Our findings provide two main results supporting the residual entropy of hexagonal ice $S_h$ equals to the residual entropy of cubic ice $S_c$.
+Our results provide strong numerical evidence that the two residual entropies are equal within the accuracy of our approach.

-First, we numerically confirm the normality of the transfer operator $\hat{M}$ of cubic ice by calculating the fidelity $\mathcal{F}$ between $\hat{M}\hat{M}^T$ and $\hat{M}^T\hat{M}$.
+First, we numerically confirm the normality of the transfer operator $\hat{M} $ of cubic ice by calculating the fidelity $\mathcal{F}$ between $\hat{M} \hat{M}^T$ and $\hat{M}^T\hat{M}$.
 Within the tensor network framework, this fidelity is represented as a four-layer infinite 2D tensor network.
-By contracting this network using the VUMPS algorithm, we obtained $\mathcal{F}>0.9999$, which strongly suggests that the transfer operator is normal, and consequently that $S_h=S_c$.
+By contracting this network using the VUMPS algorithm, we obtained $\mathcal{F} \approx0.999903$, indicating that $\hat{M}$ is highly close to a normal operator.
+This high degree of normality provides strong support for the applicability of variational tensor network methods without additional symmetry constraints, consistent with the observation that $S_h$ and $S_c$ coincide.

 Second, we directly computed the residual entropy in the thermodynamic limit using a variational iPEPS optimization method.
-In contrast to the previous studies, we utilized the normality of the transfer operator $\hat{M}$ of cubic ice and demonstrated that, although $\hat{M}$ is non-Hermitian, the variational method remains applicable without imposing any symmetry constraints on the local iPEPS tensor $A$.
-The results indicate that the difference between $S_h$ and $S_c$ is extremely small.
+Without imposing any symmetry constraints on the local tensor $A$, we find that the difference between $S_h $ and $S_c$ is indistinguishable within numerical accuracy.

-Although our numerical results strongly supports that $\hat{M}$ is a normal operator, we haven't yet established a local gauge transformation between the local tensors of $\hat{M}\hat{M}^T$ and $\hat{M}^T\hat{M}$.
-More generally, the problem can be formulated as proving that two tensor-network states constructed from different local tensors are identical.
-In the case of matrix product states or operators (MPS/MPO), the fundamental theorem of MPS provide a powerful criterion \cite{CIRAC_2017}: Two translationally invariant MPS $|\psi(A)\rangle$ and $|\psi(B)\rangle$ are equal if and only if there exists a invertible matrix $X$ such that $A=XBX^{-1}$.
-Therefore, to prove (or disprove) the equality of the two MPS, it suffices to determine whether such an invertible matrix $X$ exists.

-However, the situation of PEPO/PEPS is considerably more complicated.
-It has been proved that no fundamental theorem exists for general PEPS \cite{scarpa_2020}.
-Instead, fundamental theorem of PEPS has only been established for certain special subclasses of PEPS that satisfy additional injectivity conditions \cite{cirac_2021}, such as semi-injectivity \cite{Molnar_2018}.
-These injectivity conditions were primarily developed in the study of quantum states with topological order.
-For PEPOs arising from statistical-mechanics, to the best of our knowledge, no fundamental theorem has been established that specifically addresses this subclass of PEPOs.
-Consequently, the known versions of the PEPS fundamental theorem do not apply directly to our case and we are unable to find any necessary and sufficient condition that would directly prove or disprove the desired equality.
-The proof of normality and, more generally, the fundamental theorem for PEPOs arising from statistical mechanics remains a subject for future exploration.